 When Leonard Nimoy was struggling to find work as an actor, he drove taxis in the evening to make ends meet.
 One night he picked up John F. Kennedy (yeah, that one) who was a Massachusetts senator at the time.
 They talked about career aspirations and politics.
 Kennedy said to him, “There's lots of competition in your business, much like mine.
 Just remember, there's always room for one more good one.”

 Any field in photography will be cutthroat.
 The market is saturated with wedding, portrait, and baby photographers.
 Real estate is no different.
 Just remember, there's always room for one more good one.
 The more good photographers out there, the better we all become.
 A rising tide lifts all ships.
 With these tips, you'll be able to get a jump start on every other photographer who is just starting out shooting real estate.

 And if you're really interested in learning more about the business of real estate photography, be sure to check out Improve Photography's Real Estate Starter Pack.
-For just $15 you get:
+It includes: